 The doctor will want to get a heart measurement while your fetus is moving.
 When the fetus is moving around, the heart typically beats faster.
 If the fetus is asleep or resting, there may not be any movement for a short period of time.
-In this case, the doctor may try to wake the fetus by having you eat or drink something, or by using sound against the belly.
+In this case, the doctor may try to wake the fetus by having you eat or drink something, or by using sound against the abdomen.

 Your doctor may recommend this test during the third trimester, if you have a medical condition that could put you at risk for having problems with your pregnancy.
 Examples of conditions that could put you or the baby at risk include: